-4.308 As part of its SHELAA, the Council carried out an assessment of whether designated heritage assets might be impacted by the development of a site.
+4.309 As part of its SHELAA, the Council carried out an assessment of whether designated heritage assets might be impacted by the development of a site.
 The appraisal of site options has drawn from the findings of that assessment.
 All sites were rated either 'red', 'amber' or 'green'.
 At sites rated as 'red', development is considered likely to lead to substantial harm to a designated heritage asset and/or its setting and it is unlikely that the potential for harm could be mitigated.
 At sites rated as 'amber', development is considered likely to lead to less than substantial harm to a designated heritage asset or its setting and it is likely that these impacts can be adequately mitigated.
-At sites with a green rating, development is considered likely to result in no harm to a designated heritage asset and/ or its setting.
-It is likely that that no mitigation relating to impacts on designated heritage will be required.
+At sites with a green rating, development is considered likely to result in no harm to a designated heritage asset and / or its setting and it is likely that that no mitigation relating to impacts on designated heritage will be required.

-4.309 Sites options taken forward as proposed allocations in the draft Local Plan were assessed further by a heritage assessment commissioned by the Council [See reference 27].
-This work has been reflected in the appraisal work undertaken for the site allocation policies included in the plan in Chapter 5 of this report.
-Further details on the approach to appraisal of site options against this IIA objective are provided in Appendix E. Given the largely unknown nature of any design that might be implemented at the site options being assessed, which might otherwise achieve a degree of mitigation, all effects recorded for this IIA objective are uncertain.
+4.310 Further details on the approach to appraisal of site options against this IIA objective are provided in Appendix E. Given the largely unknown nature of any design that might be implemented at the site options being assessed, which might otherwise achieve a degree of mitigation, all effects recorded for this IIA objective are uncertain.

-4.310 The majority of sites were rated green for their impact on heritage assets, meaning that development of the site is unlikely to lead to substantial harm to a designated heritage asset and/or its setting.
+4.311 The majority of sites were rated green for their impact on heritage assets, meaning that development of the site is unlikely to lead to substantial harm to a designated heritage asset and/or its setting.
 Uncertain negligible effects are expected for these sites in relation to IIA objective 11.
-40 sites were rated amber and minor negative effects are expected in relation to the IIA objective for these sites.
-Nine sites, all of which are proposed for residential use (BW15, CS04, CU39, DE20, DE22, DE31, NO01, WIN19 and CWR/WIN7c), were rated red and significant negative effects are expected in relation to IIA objective 11.
-These sites are distributed across locations at Bishops Waltham, Compton and Shawford, Curdridge (relatively close to Botley), Denmead (three sites), Northington and Winchester Town.
+40 residential-led sites and one employment site (SWI03) were rated amber and minor negative effects are expected in relation to the IIA objective for these sites.
+Eight sites, all of which are proposed for residential use (BW15, CS04, CU39, DE22, DE31, NO01, WIN19 and WIN31), were rated red and significant negative effects are expected in relation to IIA objective 11.
+These sites are distributed across locations at Bishop's Waltham, Compton and Shawford, Curdridge (relatively close to Botley), Denmead (two sites), Northington and Winchester Town (two sites).